wombleton/GayNews/README.txt

 GayNews

-In 2012, New Zealand's Prime Minister was joking with a DJ and said "that red shirt looks a bit gay".
+In 2012, New Zealand's Prime Minister was joking with a DJ and said "You're munted mate.
+You're never going to make it.
+You've got that gay red top on."
 He later clarified that meant "weird", and didn't intend it to be an insult.
 November 9 was declared "Red Gay Shirt Day", got its own hashtag (#RedGayShirtDay), and everyone came to work dressed in a red shirt.

 It set me thinking about how words carry connotations and legacies.
 My first instinct was to manually rewrite headlines from a newspaper to add "gay" before every noun.
 Then I